vicisjs/vicis/docs/About.md

 ----------

-This is future Node.js analogue to this libraries:
+This is Node.js analogue to this libraries:

 * 🐘 [Fractal](https://fractal.thephpleague.com/) for PHP